Choosing the right employer for your graduate career in hotel management

 How is the graduate scheme structured?

 The duration and structure of graduate programmes differ significantly between firms – think about whether you want a ‘fast-track’ route into your hotel management career or would prefer to gain more experience and training through a longer graduate scheme before taking your next steps.
-Some employers such as Clifton Hotels offer rotational programmes to allow graduates to experience different areas of the business and develop a broad range of skills; others provide more direct or specialised routes, where graduates can choose to concentrate on the parts of hotel management that most interest them, such as finance or HR.
+Some employers such as Quarter, which is based in Bristol, offer rotational programmes to allow graduates to experience different areas of the business and develop a broad range of skills; others provide more direct or specialised routes, where graduates can choose to concentrate on the parts of hotel management that most interest them, such as finance or HR.
 PH Hotels offers graduates the choice between a generalist operations management scheme and a specialist option.

 What sort of work will be involved?